-The primary department is a small supportive area which caters for learners on the Autistic Spectrum and students who have Emotional Behavioural problems.
+The primary department, Key stages 1 and 2, is a small supportive area which caters for learners with Communication and Interaction needs such Autistic Spectrum Condition (ASC), some may have associated social, emotional and mental health needs.
 The area works to develop the younger learners’ academic levels as well as to improve the social and every day life skills of the students.

 The classroom itself is situated next to the schools small animals and pet care area which allows the children to take responsibility for the feeding and maintenance of the animals.
 It also offers an area which children can go to when they need some personal time.
 There is also a small assault course and play area based on the vast school field which the children have a particular fondness of!

-Each students particular needs are taken into consideration and this is implemented through one to one support with the teaching and excellent support staff with every student on a daily basis to improve on the specific areas for the child’s development.
+Each students particular needs are taken into consideration, this being implemented through one to one support with the teaching and excellent support staff with every student on a daily basis to improve on the specific areas for the child’s development.

-The staff look at every child’s specific needs within the primary area and relating to each of the young learners’ SEN statements the children enrolled work closely with a range of different professionals including; occupational therapists, speech and language therapists and behaviour management personal.
+The staff look at every child’s specific needs within the primary area whilst relating to each of the young learners’ SEN Educational, Health Care Plans.
+The children enrolled work closely with a range of different professionals including; occupational therapists, speech and language therapists, educational psychologist, behaviour psychologist and personal mentors.